h2oai/wave/website/docs/enterprise/developer-guide.md

 ## App Bundle Structure

-Each app has to be bundled as a zip archive (commonly used with suffix `.qz`) consisting of:
+Each app has to be bundled as a zip archive (commonly used with suffix `.wave`) consisting of:

-* `q-app.toml` - the platform configuration file
+* `app.toml` - the platform configuration file
 * `static/` - static asset directory, including the app icon (a png file starting with `icon`) and screenshots (files starting with `screenshot`)
-* `requirements.txt` - pip-managed dependencies of the app (can contain references to `.whl` files included in the `.qz` using paths relative to the archive root)
+* `requirements.txt` - pip-managed dependencies of the app (can contain references to `.whl` files included in the `.wave` using paths relative to the archive root)
 * app source code

-You can quickly create a `.qz` archive by running `q8s-cli bundle` in your app git repository (see the [CLI](#cli) section)
+You can quickly create a `.wave` archive by running `q8s-cli bundle` in your app git repository (see the [CLI](#cli) section)

-### q-app.toml
+### app.toml

-Each app archive has to contain a `q-app.toml` configuration file in the [TOML](https://toml.io/en/) format, placed in the root of the `.qz` archive, example:
+Each app archive has to contain a `app.toml` configuration file in the [TOML](https://toml.io/en/) format, placed in the root of the `.wave` archive, example:

 ```toml
 [App]